centro/transis/README.md

 ### Persistence layer

 So far we've seen how to instantiate new models but nothing regarding persisting them to permanent storage.
-Basis is completely agnostic as to the persistence mechanism used in your application and it uses the [data mapper][data mapper] pattern to communicate with it.
-Since Basis was designed to be used as the model layer of a UI application, the most common persistence mechanism is an HTTP API.
+Transis is completely agnostic as to the persistence mechanism used in your application and it uses the [data mapper][data mapper] pattern to communicate with it.
+Since Transis was designed to be used as the model layer of a UI application, the most common persistence mechanism is an HTTP API.

-The data mapper pattern is very simple, each `Basis.Model` subclass that needs to be persisted must have its `mapper` property assigned to an object that responds to one or more of the following
+The data mapper pattern is very simple, each `Transis.Model` subclass that needs to be persisted must have its `mapper` property assigned to an object that responds to one or more of the following
 methods: